opencloud-eu/ios/.github/pull_request_template.md

 <!--
-Thanks for submitting a change to ownCloud!
+Thanks for submitting a change to OpenCloud!

 To make it possible for us to get your change reviewed and merged please fill out below information carefully.

-Please note that any kind of change first has to be submitted to the master branch which holds the next major version of ownCloud.
+Please note that any kind of change first has to be submitted to the master branch which holds the next major version of OpenCloud.
 -->

 ## Description